-Press keys one-at-a-time; there are no simultaneous key combinations required.NOTE: POWER SHUTTER and OSD function by: "press-and-hold" (2 seconds), press twice quickly, or press UP ARROW KEY to switch on or press DOWN ARROW KEY to switch off, see Figure 3-1 - Remote Keypad.

-Hold arrow keys down for continuous adjustment/movement in one direction.
-In serial networks, pause briefly between adjustments to ensure that more distant projectors can "keep up" with the commands.
+- Press keys one-at-a-time; there are no simultaneous key combinations required.
+NOTE: Use POWER, SHUTTER, and OSD functions by doing one of the following: "press-and-hold" (2 seconds) or press twice quickly, followed by pressing either the UP ARROW KEY to switch on or the DOWN ARROW KEY to switch off once.
+See Figure 3-1 Remote Keypad. - Arrow keys are held down for continuous adjustment/movement in the related key direction.
+NOTE: In serial networks, pause briefly between adjustments to make sure that more distant projectors can "keep up" with the commands.
 If you press a key while the projector is still responding to the previous action, such as during power-up, the second key press may not take effect.
-These are toggle keys, which require you to press and hold or press twice or press and use the up/down arrow keys.